rmjordas/awesome-vue/content/components-and-libraries/ui-components.md

 - [vue-feather](https://github.com/fengyuanchen/vue-feather) - Feather icons component for Vue 3
 - [eos-icons-vue](https://github.com/EOS-uiux-Solutions/eos-icons-vue) - Eos icons npm package for Vue 3, [eos-icons-vue2](https://github.com/EOS-uiux-Solutions/eos-icons-vue2) for Vue 2
 - [vue-icomoon](https://github.com/aykutkardas/vue-icomoon) - With vue-icomoon you can easily use the icons you have selected or created in icomoon
+- [vue-icons](https://github.com/kalimah-apps/vue-icons) - More than 11,000 icons from most popular icon libraries (Bootstrap, Font Awesome, Feather .. etc)
+- [veemoji](https://github.com/mahdikhashan/veemoji) - Veemoji is a dead simple emoji as a component for Vue 2

 ## Marquee